Medically reviewed by Drugs.com. Last updated on Mar 17, 2020.

 Retreatment should be no more frequently than every 3 months

-Use: For temporary improvement in the appearance of moderate to severe glabellar lines associated with corrugator and/or procerus muscle activity in adult patients.
+Use: For temporary improvement in the appearance of moderate to severe glabellar lines associated with corrugator and/or procerus muscle activity.

 Renal Dose Adjustments